 Valley Thunder: Prospect, North Haven

 Seymour: Ansonia, Oxford, Woodbridge, Bethany

 Players from outside each teams’ respective district will be considered out-of-town players.
-Any player the commissioner places is an in-towner and players in their 5th year with the same team will be classified as in-towners.
+Any player the commissioner places is an in-towner and players in their 4th year with the same team will be classified as in-towners.
 Any brother of an in-town player for a team will also be an in-towner.
-Work in town, live in town, or have goen to school/graduated in town.
-Players from Thomaston, Terryville, Bethlehem will be in-towners for any of the 3 teams as long as a player release is granted by the coach from that players town.
-This will give the opportunity for that coach to atleast speak with that player.
+Currently work in town (primary position only – no part time jobs), currently live in town (or for majority of life), graduated in town (or have gone to school in-town for majority of life).

 - Injured Player Rule: A player must show up to a game and be put in both teams scoring books as “Injured” player to count as a game played.
 ‘Sick’ players, military personnel, and any special condition players must be brought to the attention of the commish and will be handled on an individual basis for game eligibility.

 - A team using an ineligible player in any game will forfeit that game and any game that player played in; after that, the Board of Directors will determine the player’s status.